|

 Cottages on Town Street.

-The Wentworth Arms (above) and the Royal Oak pub (below) on Town Street.
+The Wentworth Arms (above) and the Royal Oak pub (below) on Town Street, both well worth visiting for their food and drink.

 The old village school has now become Classroom Cottage!